-And it leads to the conviction on our part that officers within the high command knew that Col. Benavides and the Atlacatl unit were involved in the crimes well before the investigators produced ballistics and other concrete physical evidence to this effect.
-We believe that the reason the military honor board selected on January 6 did not ask any questions is because it already knew the answers.
+And it leads to the conviction on our part that officers within the high command knew that Col. Benavides and Atlacatlunit were involved in the crimes well before the investigators produced ballistics and other concreted physical evidence to this effect.
+We believe that the reason the military honor board selected on January 6th did not ask any questions is because it already knew the answers.
 The issue we have not resolved fully is how they came by this knowledge.
+And why President Cristiani, among others, has not demanded an answer to that question.